Program overview

 Graduates of the Master of Arts in Clinical Psychology program can pursue a variety of career paths in Canada, including:

-• Clinical Psychologist: Provide therapy and counseling services to individuals and groups, helping them manage mental health issues.
+- Clinical Psychologist: Provide therapy and counseling services to individuals, couples, and families, addressing mental health issues and emotional challenges.

-• Researcher: Conduct studies and publish findings in academic journals, contributing to the field of psychology.
+- Researcher: Conduct studies and publish findings in academic journals, contributing to the advancement of psychological knowledge and practices.

-• Consultant: Work with organizations to develop mental health programs and provide expert advice on psychological practices.
+- Consultant: Work with organizations to develop mental health programs and interventions, providing expertise in psychological principles.

-• Program Coordinator: Oversee mental health programs in community organizations, ensuring effective delivery of services.
+- Program Coordinator: Oversee mental health programs in community organizations, ensuring effective delivery of services and support to clients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.